-DATES:

-Comments: Written comments, data, and information are requested and must be received on or before July 15, 2025.

-Meeting: DOE will hold a webinar on Thursday, May 29, 2025, from 1 to 4 p.m.
+DATES: Comments must be received on or before July 15, 2025.
+DOE will hold a webinar on Thursday, May 29, 2025, from 1 to 4 p.m.
 See section III, "Public Participation," for webinar registration information, participant instructions, and information about the capabilities available to webinar participants.

-ADDRESSES: Interested persons are encouraged to submit comments using the Federal eRulemaking Portal at www.regulations.gov under docket number EERE-2025-BT-STD-0026.
+ADDRESSES: Interested persons are encouraged to submit comments using the Federal eRulemaking Portal at www.regulations.gov under docket number EERE-2025-BT-STD-0017.
 Follow the instructions for submitting comments.
-Alternatively, interested persons may submit comments, identified by docket number EERE-2025-BT-STD-0026 by any of the following methods:
+Alternatively, interested persons may submit comments, identified by docket number EERE- 2025-BT-STD-0017, by any of the following methods: